 Sometimes understanding the “lingo” of designers and photographers is rough.
 I totally get it.
 Speaking for said designers and photographers, most of the time we are unaware when our clients and customers don’t understand certain topics or instructions.
 On behalf of all of us that are oblivious to your frustration, I apologize. 😂 It’s easy to glaze over the things that we are surrounded by 24/7.
+Hopefully by reading this post, you will roll away (assuming you’re sitting in an office chair) with more knowledge about the image file types and vector file types you are receiving from the designer and / or photographer that you hired.

-The industry standard software to use in creative careers is the Adobe Creative Suite.
+The industry standard software to use in creative careers is Adobe Creative Cloud.
 For my own business, I rely heavily on Adobe Illustrator, Adobe InDesign, Adobe Photoshop, and Adobe Lightroom.
 These are the programs I use to create your logos, to mock up a new website design, to lay out the pages for your product catalog, and to edit your styled brand photo shoots.

 This is probably the most common image format that lives on the Internet.
 JPGs (Joint Photographic Experts Group) can be opened with any image editing software like Adobe Photoshop.
 Most photographers use JPGs as their file choice for delivering final images to clients.
 The great thing about JPGs is you can compress however much you need to — there is a sliding scale of sorts that lets you choose between storage size and image quality.